gvwilson/sensibleadventures/nardica/nardica.md

 no matter how tired she was from chores.
-She drew the pictures from memory in the margins of her notes at school, and on those rare occasions when Uncle Jack was away and Aunt Naggie let her have a friend over, she would take the book out and tell them all about *orcinus orca* and *panthera tigris* and her favorite, *giraffa camelopardalis*.
+She drew the pictures from memory in the margins of her notes at school, and on those rare occasions when Uncle Jack was away and Aunt Naggie let her have another child come on board to play, she would take the book out and tell them all about *orcinus orca* and *panthera tigris* and her favorite, *giraffa camelopardalis*.